zjykzj/anchor-boxes/darknet/README.md

 **Notes:**

 1. From the implementation, it can be observed that the training set includes voc2007-trainval + voc2012-trainval
-2. There are always slight differences in the calculation results of each anchor-box
+2. There will be some differences in each calculation result
 3. Darknet also provides YOLOv2 training recipes, but there will be significant differences with mine simulation anchor-boxes.
 Didn't find a specific reason?